leocortes85/Invesment_Recomendation_Project/README.md

 </p>

 ## Project Description
-A client has hired the services of ARCOL Data Solutions and has requested that a complete analysis be carried out on the tourism business market in the United States and to create an App that presents a recommendation model with the purpose that interested potential investors have valuable information that allows them to make decisions about investing or not, according to their needs.
+A costumer has hired the services of ARCOL Data Solutions and has requested that a complete analysis be carried out on the tourism business market in the United States and to create an App that presents a recommendation model with the purpose that interested potential investors have valuable information that allows them to make decisions about investing or not, according to their needs.
 To do this, it provides data from the Yelp and Google Maps platforms, through a folder in the Google Drive cloud that it shares with the company.

 ## Project Structure